Help girls from low-income families join your unit

 Find out about funding

 Girlguiding grants can be a great source of additional income for units.
-If your unit needs extra financial support, you could look into funding opportunities like the Unit Recovery grants and UK units in need grants, or find out about other support available in your local area.
+If your unit needs extra financial support, you could look into funding opportunities like the UK units in need grants, or find out about other support available in your local area.
 Many country and regions (and even some counties) offer financial assistance for units as well as individual members so that they don’t miss out on opportunities.
 But remember, you need to read the funding criteria carefully before applying.
-For more advice about applying for grants, read Steph Walker’s blog on her experience.

 You could also reach out to other local organisations that might offer support.
 For example, leaders in one unit wrote to a local water company explaining the benefits of guiding for girls in the area and received sponsorship to provide subsidised places to those from a deprived background.
 Not all companies will be able to financial support, but they might instead be willing to donate resources, offer meeting venues free of charge or even provide snacks!